Configure via EJBCA Cloud Configuration Wizard in Azure

 Step 1: Host Settings

-In the first step, you enter the host settings for the instance.
+In the first step, configure the host settings for the instance.

-- The host name is automatically detected but can be changed.
+The host name is automatically detected but can be modified.
 The host name must match the name of the host or DNS name that will be entered into a browser when accessing the Administration Interface of this EJBCA installation.

 Host Settings Fields